 Masquerade - A type of attack where the attacker pretends to penetrate the systems by using the identity of legitimate users and their logon credentials.

+Multi-Factor Authentication (MFA) - authentication method in which access is granted only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something the user and only the user knows), possession (something the user and only the user has), and inherence (something the user and only the user is).

 Mutual Authentication - Achieved when parties at both ends of a communication activity authenticate each other.

 Occurrence - The quantification of the probability that a threat exploits a vulnerability of the system.
 It is estimated using escalating categories.